wkirby-212/Touch-Control-Dock/README.md

 ```
 touch-control-dock/
   README.md
-  src/
-    plugin-main.cpp
   data/
     touch-ui/
       index.html
 ```

-### `src/plugin-main.cpp`
-A minimal frontend module that adds a small “Touch Control Help” dock.
-It exists mainly to confirm the plugin is loaded and to provide quick usage notes.

 ### `data/touch-ui/index.html`
 The main touch UI.
 This is what you load in an OBS Browser Dock.